 Getting Back Into Running when you’re Obese

 Getting started with running was a painful reality check for me.
 I had chased my daughter around at the park but I hadn’t tried to all-out run for years.
 It made me face the harsh reality of what I had done to my body and how out of shape I really was.

 While the entire experience brought me a lot of clarity, I can distill most of what I learned down to 5 things that will make you a better and more successful runner if you’re obese:

 5 Things I had to Get Through My Head

 - Start small.
 Maye a 5k is too big of a goal.
 If I’m honest, it was probably a bit too ambitious for me.
 But if all you can do is walk around the block (or around your house) then that’s fine.
 Just walk a little bit farther next time.

 - Running is not what you remember.
 I ran track in high school but I had to let go of all those memories and expectations when I started running as an obese guy.
 My new reality involved chafing, sore joints, and lungs on fire.
-I could deal with all of those things as long as I didn’t try and compare then to how running was in my memory.
+I could deal with all of those things as long as I didn’t try and compare them to how running was in my memory.

 - If you’re not fit, your diet is even more important.
 If you’re lean and fit, you can probably get away with eating poorly while trying to be a runner.
 However, running was hard enough for me that, if I messed up my diet, running became completely out of the question.

 - Relying on caffeine or stimulants to fuel your runs is counter-productive.
 If you want to have the natural energy and motivation needed to run and lose weight for a long period of time, you need to detox from caffeine.
 I felt better, slept better, had fewer headaches, and was actually able to focus better when I learned out the actual process of fully detoxing.